 Socks (3 to 4 pairs): Carry a bottle of body or foot powder and press a munificent quantity into your socks earlier than you wear them to keep dehydrated and comfortable.

-Fleece Jacket: Even though throughout the day warmth will (expectantly) be very enjoyable the mornings and evenings is likely to be cool.
+Fleece Jacket: Even though throughout the day warmth will (expectantly) be very enjoyable, the mornings and evenings are likely to be cool.

 Down Jacket / Sleeping bag

 Trousers: Light trousers for low elevation, a heavy pair for higher heights.
 Trousers with freight side pockets and additional pockets are a plus point.

 Gloves: water-resistant, thermal (thickness based on your trekking)

 Sunglasses: UV resistant, suitable if enclosed at the sides (expansion from the edge of the spectacles to the face), if feasible, carry a case that you can with no trouble hanging on your bag or body.